harshubhai508-bit/MC/README-GITHUB-ACTIONS.txt

 Stronghold Finder - Fabric 1.16.1 (GitHub Actions build)
 -------------------------------------------------------
-This version includes a GitHub Actions workflow that will build the mod on every push and save the compiled jar as a workflow artifact you can download.
+This version includes a GitHub Actions workflow thatwill build the mod on every push and save the compiled jar as a workflow artifact you can download.

 Steps to get a compiled .jar with zero local setup: